wangfowen/owenwangdotcom/_posts/2013-10-18-overpaid-syndrome.md

 > Imagine there is a bank account that credits your account each morning with $86,400.
 It carries over no balance from day to day.
 Every evening the bank deletes whatever part of the balance you failed to use during the day.
 What would you do?
 Draw out every cent, of course?
 Each of us has such a bank.
 Its name is time.
 Every morning, it credits you with 86,400 seconds.
 Every night it writes off as lost, whatever of this you have failed to invest to a good purpose.
 It carries over no balance.
 It allows no over draft.
 Each day it opens a new account for you.
 Each night it burns the remains of the day.
 If you fail to use the day's deposits, the loss is yours.
 There is no drawing against "tomorrow".
 You must live in the present on today's deposits.
 Invest it so as to get from it the utmost in health, happiness and success.
 The clock is running.
 Make the most of today.

-It took overpaid syndrome to show me how to enjoy more of life, and I came to see it wasn't actually the money that made it better.
-It was entirely the thought process -- thinking about how time is a valuable commodity in itself, and not wasting it on things you don't like when possible.
-I don't think you have to be overpaid to apply it (of course it's always easier to make such claims when I'm on the other side of the fence).
+__It took overpaid syndrome to show me how to enjoy more of life, and I came to see it wasn't actually the money that made it better.
+It was entirely the thought process -- thinking about how time is a valuable commodity in itself, and minimizing the amount that I wasted when possible.__ I don't think you have to be overpaid to apply it (of course it's always easier to make such claims when I'm on the other side of the fence).
 Ten years down the line will you actually remember how you got that one percent higher on the calculus exam?
 Or will you remember the great times you had with your loved ones?